zzzprojects/Eval-Expression.NET/README.md

 **[Learn more](https://github.com/zzzprojects/Eval-Expression.NET/wiki/Eval-Compile)**

 ## FREE vs PRO
-With the free version comes a month long trial of the pro license to let you evaluate all its functonalities without limits.
+Every month, a new trial of the PRO Version is available to let you evaluate all its features without limitations.

 Features | FREE Version | [PRO Version](http://eval-expression.net/#pro)
 ------------ | :-------------: | :-------------: